tmfg/digitraffic/pages/ohjeita-en.md

 During this period, security and bug fixes to the deprecated API will be considered on a case-by-case basis.
 The image above aims to clarify the life cycle of interfaces.

-New api versions will be announced in Google-groups [road](https://groups.google.com/g/roaddigitrafficfi), [marine](https://groups.google.com/g/meridigitrafficfi) and [rail](https://groups.google.com/u/1/g/rata_digitraffic_fi).
+New api versions will be announced in Digitraffic website and Google-groups [road](https://groups.google.com/g/roaddigitrafficfi), [marine](https://groups.google.com/g/meridigitrafficfi) and [rail](https://groups.google.com/u/1/g/rata_digitraffic_fi).